loyjoy/academy/advanced/modules/variables.md

   <img src="setFixedValue.png" alt="Choose an operator" title="Choose an operator" width="300"/>
 </p>

 In this field, enter what was previously entered for one of the answer choices.
-If this process brick has a message for consumers who have chosen “riding bicycle” you enter in the last field “bicycle” and the other way round.
-The same thing you do for the second process brick.
+If this module has a message for consumers who have chosen “riding bicycle” you enter in the last field “bicycle” and the other way round.
+The same thing you do for the second module.

 <p align="center">
   <img src="setCondition3.png" alt="Set a condition at the modules" title="Set a condition at the modules" width="300"/>